 Dutch photographer Marte Visser traveled to Spitsbergen in May 2016, to photograph and interview six renowned scientists about climate change for the Dutch newspaper Het Financieele Dagblad.
 “I witnessed the devastating effect of global warming on the Arctic climate with my own eyes.”

 The scientific community passed a very distressing message to Marte: “Climate change is one of the biggest challenges of our present and future.
 It creates a global conflict, which affects us all.
 It made me realize that The Time is Now to educate the new generation about global warming!”

 “The only way to change something is to question the ethics, because when we agree that economic growth and care for the earth go hand in hand, the world has won.“- Kim Holmén, International Director Norwegian Polar Institute

 Back in The Netherlands, Marte enthused social entrepreneur Yvonne Lang to start a foundation to accelerate climate change related implementations.
 The emphasis lies on creating a paradigm shift through sustainability education.

 Marte and Yvonne joined August 8th 2016, that years Earth Overshoot Day.
 This day is designated to mark the date when humanity’s demand for ecological resources and services in a given year exceeds what planet earth can regenerate in that specific year.
 Realizing the urgency for change, it was that day that they decided: The Time is Now!

 Our story continues in the Arctic

-Marte went back to Spitsbergen in April 2017 to cover once again a story about Climate Change for Dutch newspaper Het Parool.
-This time she interviewed and photographed not only climate scientists, she also spoke with the fossil fuel industry.
+Marte went back to Spitsbergen in April 2017 to cover a story about climate change, now for Dutch newspaper Het Parool.
 Read her story here.